parshikovpavel/cheat-sheets/Psr.md

  * @param int        $parameter1 A parameter description.
  * @param \Exception $e          Another parameter description.
  *
+ * @throws InvalidArgumentException if the provided argument is not of type 'int'.
+ *
  * @return string
  */
 function test($parameter1, $e): string